Here are some short answers to questions you asked us about GED classes, the GED® test, and job requirements.

 So you see, scoring well on the GED really pays off.
 Supplemental remedial courses may not have to be taken before attending college classes, saving lots of time and money!
 For more information about how the GED test is scored, check here.

 What does financial aid ask for if you got a GED to take college courses?

 Students with a GED (General Educational Development) diploma qualify for financial aid in college in the same way as high school graduates do.
 The GED has legally the same value as a high school degree.

 Keep in mind, though that, in most states, the GED test is not free.
-In most states, taking the four GED subtests (Nath, Social Studies, Language Arts, and Science) will set you back around $120 though there are states that offer the exam at reduced fees or even totally free for residents.
+In most states, taking the four GED subtests (Math, Social Studies, Language Arts, and Science) will set you back around $120 though there are states that offer the exam at reduced fees or even totally free for state residents.

 To qualify for financial support to finance your college education, you are required to hold a high school diploma or GED.
 If you hold an associate’s degree, you also qualify for financial aid.

 Bear also in mind, though, that even students that don’t meet these requirements may still be able to get financial aid for their college education under the ATB (Ability to Benefit) act.

 So if you apply to college with a GED, the same types of financial aid are available to you as to applicants with a common high school credential.
 All students looking to receive financial aid must fill out a Free Application for Federal Student Aid form, generally referred to as FAFSA.

 There are a number of financial aid options available including federal loan programs, federal grant programs, scholarships, tuition reimbursement incentives, and financial aid for veterans.